Introduction

 Divine Speech Acts in the Old Testament

 The Old Testament presents God as a speaking God whose words accomplish what they declare.
 The creation narrative of Genesis 1 is a series of divine speech acts: "God said, 'Let there be light,' and there was light" (1:3).
-The prophetic formula "Thus says the LORD" introduces divine speech acts that warn, promise, judge, and comfort.
-The covenant at Sinai is constituted by divine speech: God's declaration "I am the LORD your God" (Exodus 20:2) is not merely informative but performative—it establishes a relationship and creates obligations.
+The Hebrew verb ʾāmar ("to say") appears ten times in Genesis 1, each instance bringing reality into existence.
+This is not descriptive language but performative utterance—God's word creates what it names.

 The blessing and curse formulas of the Old Testament are paradigmatic speech acts.
 When Isaac blesses Jacob (Genesis 27), the blessing is not a wish or a prayer but a performative utterance that creates a new reality.
 The irreversibility of the blessing—"I have blessed him; indeed, he shall be blessed" (27:33)—demonstrates the performative power of speech acts in the biblical world.
+The Hebrew bārak ("to bless") functions as a performative verb that effects what it declares.

-New Testament Speech Acts
+New Testament Speech Acts and the Authority of Jesus

-Jesus's ministry is characterized by powerful speech acts: "Your sins are forgiven" (Mark 2:5) is a declarative speech act that effects what it declares; "Be opened" (Ephphatha, Mark 7:34) is a directive speech act addressed to a deaf man's ears; "This is my body" (Mark 14:22) is a constitutive speech act that transforms bread into a sacramental sign.
-The authority of Jesus's speech acts—"he taught them as one who had authority" (Mark 1:22)—is a central theme of the Gospels.
+"Be opened" (Ephphatha, Mark 7:34) is a directive speech act addressed to a deaf man's ears.
+The Aramaic word preserves the original performative utterance.
+"This is my body" (Mark 14:22) is a constitutive speech act that transforms bread into a sacramental sign.
+The copula "is" functions performatively, not descriptively—it creates a new reality rather than reporting an existing one.

 Theological Analysis